Qi9726/DLH_reproduction_study/README.md

 This study is to replicate the paper: Iva Bojic, Qi Chwen Ong, Megh Thakkar, Esha Kamran, Irving Yu Le Shua, Rei Ern Jaime Pang, Jessica Chen, Vaaruni Nayak, Shafiq Joty, Josip Car.
 SleepQA: A Health Coaching Dataset on Sleep for Extractive Question Answering.
 Proceedings of Machine Learning for Health (ML4H) 2022 Workshop.

-The reproduction codebase is based on SleepQA repo https://github.com/IvaBojic/SleepQA and Dense Passage Retrieval repo https://github.com/facebookresearch/DPR, which was used by the authors of SleepQA to build their question answering (QA) pipeline.
+The codebase of the reproduction study is built upon SleepQA repo https://github.com/IvaBojic/SleepQA and Dense Passage Retrieval repo https://github.com/facebookresearch/DPR, which was used by the authors of SleepQA to build their question answering (QA) pipeline.

 ## Dependencies
 List of required packages are listed in requirements.txt